Shizen/jsdoc-view/design/DESIGN.md

 ## `message ready`

-I have uncovered a architectural flaw in the webview system where, basically, there is no mechanism that allows an extension to know when a webview is ready.
-Instead, I will need to role my own.
+I have uncovered an architectural flaw in the webview system where, basically, there is no mechanism that allows an extension to know when a webview is ready.
+Instead, I will need to roll my own.
 This is basically going to be a two part problem.
 First, I need to have the webview notify the extension when it is ready (in document.ready).
 Second, I need to wrapper `_panel.webview.postMessage` such that any messages sent to the webview before its ready are instead put onto a queue and get sent, instead, when it receives the webviewReady message.

 ## The `docstrap search`